 Georgie Smith was born and raised in Perth, Western Australia.
 A filmmaker, chef and designer, Smith founded the nonprofit A Sense of Home (ASOH) after her random act of kindness for an aged out foster youth formed a model for a community based solution to an escalating crisis.
 ASOH is a non-profit organization based in Los Angeles that is dedicated to creating homes, community and a new beginning for foster youth after exiting the foster-care system.
 Foster youth exiting the system are more likely to become homeless or incarcerated than any other population (at a cost of $8billion/year to the tax payer).
 In just over 3 years ASOH has created 280 homes changing the trajectory of 410 young lives.
 Smith has hired an all former foster youth staff to run the organization, empowering the once disenfranchised to become leaders of sustainable change.
-In 2016, Smith was honored as a top 10 CNN Hero for her pioneering grassroots community building work, nominated as one of seven 2017 Sheroes at the Women's Choice Awards, and included in the 2017 global book and exhibit "200 Women Who Will Change the Way You See the World."
+In 2016, Smith was honored as a top 10 CNN Hero for her pioneering grassroots community building work, one for four nominees for the 2018 DVF People’s Voice Award ceremony at the United Nations, nominated as one of seven women in the 2017 Sheroes at the Women's Choice Awards, and included in the current global book exhibit "200 Women Who Will Change the Way You See the World."
 ASOH is a model to be replicated around the US and the world.
 Smith and fellow ASOH founder, Melissa Goddard, will soon launch a social enterprise that will benefit ASOH, aged-out foster youth and anyone creating their first ever home.
 Georgie Smith is dedicated to building healthier more loving communities from the ground up.